furgerf/pyjass/models/05/description.md

 320m data point
-cost: 2\*score of round + score of hand fixed some bugs
--> around 55% win ratio against random sgd has around 55% against mlp so, the results are about the same as with the bug
+cost: 2\*score of round + score of hand fixed some bugs sgd vs rnd: 50%/54% (probability/best) mlp vs rnd: 52%/53% sgd vs mlp: 48%/51% so, the results are about the same as with the bug and nothing looks promising -> try different encoding